Nxmbr/CPEN-221-Java-Notes/Notes Sharing.md

 o	operations offered by List are independent of whether the list is represented as a linked list or as an array. o	changes in representation have no effect on code outside the abstract type itself

+[13] Robust Data Types
+===
+***Abstraction Functions:*** A map from the symbol to the abstract meaning (Ex.
+'4' -> the number four in our heads)

+***Problem:*** We want to represent the symbols from zero to nine, and our symbols are restricted to ' 0 1 2 3 4 5 6 7 8 9 '
+         Any other symbol would be meaningless.

+***Representation Invariants:*** Requiring the symbols be from 0 to 9 is what's called the representation
+                           invariant for single-digit numbers.

++ When thinking about an abstract type, Consider the relationship between the following two spaces
+ + **Representation Values**
+    + How you store these values in memory *(Ex. in an ArrayList?
+In a string?)*.
+    + This is the x-value on your graph.
+ + **Abstract Values**
+     + Things you want to represent (e.g. complex numbers, sets of characters).
+     + This is the y-value on your graph.

+     + **Ex.
+An abstract type for unbounded ints**
+        + Possible Abstract Value Space: Mathematical Integers
+        + Not Relevant: They are implemented as an array of primitive (bounded) ints

+     + **Why should the Implementor must be interested in the rep values?**
+        + Because the data type should give the illusion of the Abstract Value Space by using the Rep Value Space

+ + **Ex.
+Graphically Representing Spaces:**
+   + Draw two circles:
+     + One containing the Rep Space
+     + One containing the Abstract Space
+     + Arrows pointing from the Rep Value to the Abstract Value it represents.
+   + Notes
+     + Every Abstract Value is mapped to by at least one Rep Value
+     + Some Abstract Valeus are mapped to by more than one Rep Value
+     + Not all Rep Values are mapped
+ + We show a few key values to represent them as a graph, but in reality the graphs are infinite.
+   Based on this we describe it by giving two things:
+ + **1) An Abstraction Function that maps rep values to the abstract values they represent:**
+    + **Ex.** ***(AF : R -> A)***
+    + In Function Terminology:
+        + AF is surjective
+        + AF is not necissarily Bijective
+        + AF is often partial

+ + **2) A Representation Invariant:**
+    + Maps Rep Values to booleans
+    + **Ex.** ***(RI : R -> boolean)***
+    + For a rep value r:
+        + *RI(r) == true* ***if and only if*** *r* is mapped by AF.
+    + Put another way:
+        + RI tells us if a given rep value is well-formed.
+        + RI is a subset of Rep Values over which AF is defined
+        + RI is the domain of AF
+ + Abstract Functions and Rep Invariants **Are Not** Defined by the choice of Rep and Abstract Value Spaces
+ + ***Designing an Abstract Type means:***
+    + Choosing a Rep Space for the implementation
+    + Choosing an Abstract Space for the specification
+    + Deciding what Rep Values to use and how to interpret them.
+    + **Write these down!!**
+###Checking The Rep Invariant
++ When should you check the rep invariant?
+    + Any time a new object is created **OR**
+    + Any time an existing object is mutated
+    + Inside Creators, Produces and Mutators
+    + It is also good defensive programming practice to call checkRep() in Observer methods because your code will be more likely to catch rep invariant violations caused by Rep Exposure
+###No Null Values in the Rep
++ Null values are not typically accepted by primitive datatypes, however, Non-Primitive Data types can accept them.
++ It is good practice to state that references cannot be Null in the rep invariant
+    + By doing this you are adding to program safety.
++ When implementing the Rep Invariant in a checkRep() method, you must implement the s =/= null
+    + Also check to ensure it fails correctly when null is passed.
+    + It is often free to check from java because the errors are built into many methods, but if it isn't it must be checked explicitly
+### Summary
++ The Restrictions that cannot be encoded directly in the Data or Representation alone are communicated through the Rep Invariant.
++ The Abstract Function tells us that if we have a set of Data that meets the Rep Invariant, then they represent a valid item.
+    + *(Ex.
+A Line Segment, A Complex Number, An ID Number)*
++ Specs, Rep Invariants, and Abstraction Functions encode assumptions we make when we write software.
++ Separating these Assumptions into different categories makes it easier do the following:
+    + Understanding and maintaining software.
+    + Automate certain aspects of software verification.